Chapter Two: Baby Horse

 “I wash my bed sheets whenever I have a nightmare”

-“Really?”, Dan asked, his voice rising in pitch.
+“Really?”, Dan asked, her voice rising in pitch.

 “Well, maybe not every night”, Ximena responded, “But this one felt particularly bad”.